Rmarieta/AWS-SAP-Notes/03-networking/route53.md

 - These keys need to be in us-east-1
 - Next, R53 creates the zone-signing keys (ZSK) internally
 - Next, R53 adds the KSK and zone-signing key public parts into a DNS key record within the hosted zone, this tells every DNSSEC resolver which public keys to use to verify signatures on any other records
-- The private key signing key used to sign those DNS key records and create the RRSIG and DNSKEY records
+- The private key signing key used to sign those DNS key records and create new records:
+  - (Child) DNSKEY record 256 = public ZSK
+  - (Child) DNSKEY record 257 = public KSK
+  - (Child) RRSIG = Signed RRSET (ex: group of A records with same name), signed by ZSK for all RRSETs except DNSKEY, signed by KSK.
+  - (Parent) DS record (Delegate Signer) = hash of child's public KSK
 - At this point signing is configured (step 1)
 - Next, R53 has to establish the chain of trust with the parent zone
 - The parent zone needs ot add a DS record, which is hash of the public part of the KSK